 The Australian Government stimulus has surged home renovations to touch the billion-dollar mark in May 2021.
 These thousands of residential renovations scheduled in the current year are due to the low renovation loan rate.
 There has never been a better time to refurbish your home, what with the holidays around the corner and the interest rates super-low on renovation loans.

 You are all set for a home makeover with blueprints, contractors, estimates, and a list of materials required.
 However, you cannot simply jump into the task.
 You first need to organize your finances to pay for the renovation without straining your pocket.
-Read on to figure out some tips and how you can gear up your finances before you set out to remodel your home.
+Read on to figure out some tips and how to gear up your finances before you remodel your home.